 There are two examinations in each subject - Biology, Chemistry and Physics (6 papers in total).
-Each paper is 1hr 45 mins (100 marks) for Separate Sciences or 1 hr 15 mins (75 marks) for Combined Sciences.
+Each paper is 1 hour 45 minutes (100 marks) for Separate Sciences or 1 hour 15 minutes (75 marks) for Combined Sciences.

-Papers include multiple choice, structured, closed short answer and longer open response question types.
+Papers include multiple choice, structured, closed short-answer and longer open-response question types.
 The papers will also include questions that assess data analysis and investigative skills, which will be based on the required practicals that are done in class throughout the course.

-Head of Department: Ms T Oldacre
+Examination Board: AQA Head of Department: Ms T Oldacre

 Head of Biology: Mr A Nolan

 Head of Chemistry: Mr J Cooper

 Head of Physics: Mr T Stride